aws-samples/amazon-sagemaker-build-train-deploy/05_API_Gateway_and_Lambda/README.md

 ### Invoke the API from an Angular single-page application
-You can now proceed to <a href="../06_invoke_API/">Module 06</a> to invoke the API Gateway endpoint from an Angular single-page application.
+You can now proceed to <a href="../06_invoke_API/">Module 06</a> to invoke the API Gateway endpoint from a web client application.